cooper-union-ece-251-marano/final-project-ece-251-spring-2024-compfart/README.md

 # comp fart's catalog to building and simulating a MIPS-based RISC.

-Report google docs can be found here, but pdf is in the catalog file: https://docs.google.com/document/d/15NU6VoKNIFshpJNubgPgraD_8P895sg974VlsPQ99F4/edit?usp=sharing
+Report google docs can be found here, but pdf is uploaded as file: https://docs.google.com/document/d/15NU6VoKNIFshpJNubgPgraD_8P895sg974VlsPQ99F4/edit?usp=sharing
 Video: https://youtu.be/cgIzKeZi7ho?si=bXnEgLGXp3mZDGxN

 This work is based off the MIPS Verilog code by [Harris and Harris](https://pages.hmc.edu/harris/ddca/ddca2e.html)